cesipy/calculate-networth/README.md

 # Calculate Current Networth

 ---
-unfortunately this code is not working anymore, due to changes to the yahoofinance api.
+Unfortunately this code is not working anymore, due to changes to the yahoofinance api.
 Hopefully, this code will be adjusted accordingly in the future.

 ---

 This Python script calculates the current net worth of assets specified in a CSV file.